4d/docs/docs/Project/components.md

 - **Not found**: The dependency is declared in the dependencies.json file but is not found.
 - **Inactive**: The dependency is not loaded because it is not compatible with the project (e.g. the component is not compiled for the current platform).
 - **Duplicated**: The dependency is not loaded because another dependency with the same name exists at the same location (and is loaded).
-- **Available at restart**: The dependency reference has just been added [using the interface](#monitoring-project-dependencies), it will be loaded once the application restarts.
+- **Available after restart**: The dependency reference has just been added [using the interface](#monitoring-project-dependencies), it will be loaded once the application restarts.
-- **Unloaded at restart**: The dependency reference has just been removed [using the interface](#removing-a-dependency), it will be unloaded once the application restarts.
+- **Unloaded after restart**: The dependency reference has just been removed [using the interface](#removing-a-dependency), it will be unloaded once the application restarts.